 AI Factories leverage the supercomputing capacity of the EuroHPC Joint Undertaking to develop trustworthy cutting-edge generative AI models.

-AI Factories are dynamic ecosystems that foster innovation, collaboration, and development in the field of AI.
-They bring together the necessary ingredients – computer power, data, and talent– to create cutting-edge generative AI models.
-They foster collaboration across Europe, linking universities, supercomputing centers, industry, and financial actors.
-AI factories serve as hubs driving advancements in AI applications across various sectors such as health, manufacturing, climate, finance, and more.
+AI Factories are dynamic ecosystems that foster innovation, collaboration, and development in the field of artificial intelligence (AI).
+They bring together computing power, data, and talent to create cutting-edge AI models and applications.
+They foster collaboration across Europe, linking supercomputing centres, universities, small and medium sized enterprises (SMEs), industry, and financial actors.
+AI Factories serve as hubs driving advancements in AI applications across various sectors such as health, manufacturing, climate, finance, space, and more.

 Background

-In January 2024 a package of measures was launched to support European startups and SMEs in the development of trustworthy artificial intelligence (AI) that respects EU values and rules.
+The January 2024 package of measures is supporting European startups and SMEs in the development of trustworthy AI that respects EU values and rules.
 This is in line with the AI Act which supports the development, deployment and take-up of trustworthy AI in the EU.

 This package was designed to support AI startups and innovation.
 It proposed an amendment to the EuroHPC Regulation enabling the establishment of AI factories.
 The EuroHPC infrastructure became accessible to AI-optimised supercomputers to startups and the broader innovation community.